glhr/rasa_project/user_data/user_data.md

 - What can you do?
 - Stop, (and then repeat what I wanted in the first place)
 - Robot make a smoothie
+- what's the meaning of life?
+- could you pass the Turing test if you wanted?
+- What are you trying to do?
+- Not the red apple, i needed the orange
+- Group the objects according to weight
+- What's this?
+- Sort the objects
+- Catch the yellow banana please
+- Catch the banana with your right arm
+- I wanted the other one

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name)  on the table